-Gary Gottlieb is CEO of Partners In Health, a global NGO providing a preferential option for the poor in health care in severely resource constrained settings.
+Gary Gottlieb is CEO of Partners In Health, an NGO providing health care for the poor in severely resource constrained settings.
 He is professor of psychiatry at Harvard Medical School and a member of the National Academy of Medicine.

-From 2010 until February of 2015, he served as CEO of Partners HealthCare, the parent of the Brigham and Women’s and Massachusetts General Hospitals, the largest health care delivery organization in New England and among the largest biomedical research and training enterprises in the US.
+From 2010 until 2015, he served as CEO of Partners HealthCare, the parent of the Brigham and Women’s and Massachusetts General Hospitals, the largest health care organization in New England and among the nation’s largest biomedical research and training enterprises.
 From 2002-2009, he was president of Brigham and Women’s Hospital.
-He also served as President of North Shore Medical Center and as Chair of Partners Psychiatry and Mental Health System.
-Previously, he was executive vice-chair of Psychiatry and associate dean at the University of Pennsylvania’s health system before becoming CEO of Friends Hospital, the nation’s first freestanding psychiatric hospital.